SAP/luigi/docs/luigi-ux-features.md

 </div>
 ```

-By default, the loading indicator is removed after [Luigi.setConfig({})](luigi-core-api.md#setconfig) has been executed.
+The loading indicator is removed after [settings.appLoadingIndicator.hideAutomatically](navigation-parameters-reference.md#loadingindicatorhideautomatically) has been set to `true`.

-Alternatively, to keep the loading indicator until the first micro frontend is usable, follow these steps:
+To keep the loading indicator until the first micro frontend is usable, follow these steps:

 1. Set the app loading indicator parameter **hideAutomatically** to `false`